Policy Research: How to Cite Policy Resources

 Citing a government report is similar to citing a book.
 Often the author will be the government agency.
 If there is a specific report number available reference, include it in parentheses after the title.

 Example: National Institute of Mental Health.
 (1990).
 Clinical training in serious mental illness (DHHS Publication No. ADM 90-1679).
-Washington, DC: U.S. Government Printing Office.
+U.S. Government Printing Office.

 From Purdue OWL: